amber-lang/amber-docs/docs/0.4.0-alpha/by_example/bot_detector.md

-  // We want to check the previous hour and the current hour. let timeframes = ["1 hour ago", "now"] loop timeframe in timeframes {
+  // We want to check the previous hour and the current hour. let timeframes = ["1 hour ago", "now"] for timeframe in timeframes {
     if timeframe == "1 hour ago" {
       echo "Checking the previous hour..."
     } else {